 University of Dallas

-This small Texas university is one of only three schools to receive credit for every requirement in What Will They Learn?™.
+This small Texas university is one of only four schools to receive credit for every requirement in What Will They Learn?™.
 In addition to What Will They Learn?™ subjects, Dallas students read classic works of philosophy and theology, take a great books sequence in Western history, and study the fine arts.

 University of Georgia